Best Electronics Stores in Germany (2026): MediaMarkt, Saturn, Cyberport & Refurbished Tech Guide

 Back Market is a marketplace, not a single seller.
 Back Market aggregates multiple professional refurbishers who are vetted by Back Market for quality.
 This is the best place to buy refurbished Apple products: iPhones, MacBooks, iPads, and Apple Watches.
 The grading tiers (Fair, Good, Very Good, Mint) are standardized across sellers.
 The standard warranty is 12 months, but individual sellers sometimes offer longer.
 The advantage of Back Market is competition: you can compare the same iPhone model from five different refurbishers and pick the best price-to-condition ratio.

 Refurbed focuses on laptops and tablets, with a strong selection of business-class devices from Dell, Lenovo, and HP.
 Refurbed has an environmental mission: they plant a tree for every purchase.
 Their warranty is 12 months as standard, but they offer an extension to 24 months for a small fee.
-Refurbed is particularly good for expats who need a reliable work-from-home laptop but do not want to spend €1,500 on a new model.
+Refurbished is particularly good for expats who need a reliable work-from-home laptop but do not want to spend €1,500 on a new model.

 Luxnote focuses on premium used Apple devices with an emphasis on optical perfection.
 Luxnote sells "Grade A" iPhones and MacBooks that are almost impossible to distinguish from new.
 You will pay more than on Back Market, but you will receive a device with minimal battery cycles and no visible scratches.
 Luxnote is the choice for expats who want the Apple experience but refuse to pay Apple's new prices.

-Pro-Tip for Expats: When buying refurbished, always look for the term "Zustand A" (Condition A – like new) or "Generalüberholt" (factory refurbished).
+Pro Tip for Expats: When buying refurbished, always look for the term "Zustand A" (Condition A – like new) or "Generalüberholt" (factory refurbished).
 Avoid "Zustand C" unless you are comfortable with visible scratches, worn batteries, or missing accessories.
 Also, remember that German warranty law applies fully to refurbished goods sold by commercial sellers.
 If the seller is a business, you have the same 2-year Gewährleistung as with a new product.
 Private sellers on platforms like eBay Kleinanzeigen are not bound by this, so always check if the seller is gewerblich (commercial).

 4. Online vs. Physical: The 2026 Strategy